NeoASJ/soundSCRIBE/README.md

 Summary Audio Generation: Creates a new audio file of the summarized text, allowing for quick consumption of key points.

 User-Friendly Interface: Built with Gradio for a simple, intuitive, and interactive web interface.

+🎨 Design and UI
+The application features a clean and straightforward user interface, thanks to the Gradio framework.
+The design prioritizes ease of use, with a single input component for uploading audio files and clearly labeled output components for the transcription, summary, and summarized audio.
+This minimalistic approach ensures that users can focus on the core functionality of the application without any distractions.
+The interactive nature of Gradio allows for real-time updates as the application processes the user's input.

 💻 Technical Stack
 Gradio: Used to create the web-based user interface.